 Carl W. Baker

-Carl Baker is the director of programs and coeditor of Comparative Connections at Pacific Forum CSIS in Honolulu, Hawaii.
-He is also an adjunct professor at Hawaii Pacific University.
-Previously, he was on the faculty at the Asia-Pacific Center for Security Studies where he lectured and conducted seminars on a variety of security-related topics and led an advanced study course in conflict and negotiations.
-Mr. Baker has extensive experience in Korea, having served as an international political-military affairs officer for the UN Military Armistice Commission and as a political and economic intelligence analyst for U.S. Forces Korea.
+Carl Baker is the director of programs at Pacific Forum CSIS in Honolulu, Hawaii.
+Mr. Baker is coeditor of Comparative Connections, Pacific Forum’s triannual journal, and works related to foreign and security policy in the Asia Pacific.
+He is a member of the Council for Security Cooperation in the Asia-Pacific (CSCAP) and engaged in promoting security cooperation in the Asia-Pacific region as a participant in several CSCAP Study Groups.
+Current focus areas include preventive diplomacy, multilateral security architecture, nonproliferation of weapons of mass destruction, and nuclear security.
+Previously, he was on the faculty at the Asia-Pacific Center for Security Studies and an adjunct professor at Hawaii Pacific University.
+Publications include articles and book chapters on U.S. alliances and political developments in South Korea and the Philippines.
+A retired U.S. Air Force officer, he has extensive experience in Korea, having served as an international political-military affairs officer for the UN Military Armistice Commission and as a political and economic intelligence analyst for U.S. Forces Korea.
 He has also lived for extended periods and served in a variety of military staff assignments in Japan, the Philippines, and Guam.
 A graduate of the U.S. Air War College, he also holds an M.A. in public administration from the University of Oklahoma and a B.A. in anthropology from the University of Iowa.

 - Dec 17, 2012